Meet Matt James: 7 Things to Know About the New Star of The Bachelor

 6. He hasn't appeared on any other Bachelor shows.

 While James already knows members of Bachelor Nation, he hasn't appeared on any of the franchise's shows before.
 According to Entertainment Tonight, he's the first Bachelor in 12 years to be cast in the leading role without having previously appeared on The Bachelorette.
-The celebrity news outlet reported that Matt Grant was the last person to do so.
+The celebrity news outlet reported Matt Grant was the last person to do so.

 7. He knows what he wants in a partner.